 George Moore received a Bachelor of Arts Degree in Social Work with a Minor in Vocal Music Education from Susquehanna University and a Master of Science Degree in Rehabilitation Counseling with Post-Masters’ Work in Exceptional Education from Virginia Commonwealth University.
 He is an Exceptional Education teacher at A. M. Davis Elementary (1999 to the present) and directs the Voices of Davis 4th and 5th grade Show Choir.
 George has over ten years of private teaching experience in both piano and voice.

 George boasts a long list of performance credits.
 While at Susquehanna he performed with the University Choir, Chamber Singers and Show Choir (1982-1986).
 He appeared in the musical “Company” during University of Richmond’s 2002 Summer Stock Season, as a selected Susquehanna Alumnus Tenor at Carnegie Hall in 2007, and as emcee and vocalist for Miss Teen Pennsylvania in 2010 and 2011.
 At West End, he has appeared in twenty-five years of leading and supporting roles in Glorious Christmas Nights, the Master’s Plan and Deliverer, served as WEAG Kids Choir Assistant Director and sings regularly with the Sanctuary Choir.
-GCN audiences will remember George most-vividly as one of the bumbling angel duo in “That Would Be a King,” select performances as J. J. Gates in “Streets of Gold” and Jim, the team’s loveable lead carpenter, in GCN 2014, “Under the Same Stars.”
+GCN audiences will remember George most-vividly as one of the bumbling angel duo in “That Would Be a King,” select performances as J. J. Gates in “Streets of Gold,” Jim, the team’s loveable lead carpenter, in GCN 2014, “Under the Same Stars” and the Angel Gabriel in Glorious Bethlehem Nights (2020).
 He also has periodically played the role of Judas in Master’s Plan.
 George currently teaches voice and piano at weMUSIC Academy.